Identification for Check Out*

 Circulating Videos and DVDs check out for 1 day, 3 days, or 7 days.
 Faculty and staff may request to have extended loan periods but items will be subject to recall as needed.

-Reference materials may be used in the library only but have no time limit on use and do not require check out.
+Non-circulating materials such as reference items may be used in the library, but have no time limit on use and do not require check out.
 This includes all periodicals (magazines, newspapers, and journals).
 Faculty and staff may check these items out for classroom use.

-Other items including audio/visual devices, computers, cameras, etc. can be checked out by students for use in the library only.
+Other technology may be available to students for use in the library only.
 Faculty and staff may check these items out for classroom use.
 Each item has its own checkout period.

 Items located on another NCTC campus can be requested using the library OPAC or by asking a librarian on your campus.

-Students and Community users may have up to a total of 10 items checked out on their record, including only one media item.
+Students may have up to a total of 10 items checked out on their record, including only one media item.
 Faculty and staff may have a combined total of up to 10 media and print items checked out on their record and may request to check out more items, with all items subject to recall as needed.
+Community users may have up to 3 items checked out on their record, including only one media item.

 Returning Checked Out Items